marcustan-94/marcustan-94/README.md

 <h1 align="center">Hi 👋, I'm Marcus</h1>
 <h3 align="center">An aspiring data scientist</h3>

-After graduating with a degree in pharmacy, I moved on to become an associate scientist at a food tech start-up, Hoow Foods, working specifically on research and development of plant-based foods including egg substitute, milk and cheese.
-During my time at Hoow Foods, I had the opportunity to understand what my data science colleagues were working on, and I was amazed at the possibilities and capabilities that data science could achieve.
-Hence, I decided to pivot my career towards data science and I made the decision to sign up for the data science bootcamp under Le Wagon Coding Bootcamp.
+After graduating with a degree in pharmacy, I moved on to become an associate scientist at a food tech start-up, working specifically on research and development of plant-based foods.
+During my time there, I was exposed to what my data science colleagues were working on, and I was amazed at the possibilities and capabilities that data science could achieve.
+Hence, I decided to pivot my career towards data science and has recently completed a full-time data science bootcamp offered by Le Wagon.

-My interests and passion lie in using data science to solve problems related to the food, pharmaceutical and environment industries.
-Feel free to drop me an email at **marcustanjh94@gmail.com**
+My interests and passion lie in using data science to solve problems related to the food, healthcare and environment sectors.
+Feel free to drop me an email at **marcustanjh94@gmail.com** if you'd like to connect or ask anything!

 ### Le Wagon Coding Bootcamp Projects

 #### 1. DDI - a drug drug interaction machine learning model
-For the capstone project, my team and I worked on designing a machine learning model that is capable of predicting all possible side effects of any given two drugs.
-The data for this project was retrieved from the twosides dataset,  This was accomplished by first calculating the chemical properties of the drugs using a dedicated Python library, `Mordred`, which is a molecular descriptor calculator.
-Thereafter, using Principal Component Analysis, the number of features ...
-TBC
+For the Le Wagon capstone project, my team and I worked on designing a machine learning model that is capable of predicting all possible side effects of any given two drugs, using just the SMILES strings of the drugs.
+The data for this project was retrieved from the TWOSIDES dataset.
+Preprocessing and feature engineering was done to  calculate the chemical properties of the drugs.
+Principal Component Analysis was then performed to select the most important features.
+We then explored various models and eventually settled on a Random Forest Classifier model, balancing between model accuracy and time taken to train.
+The model was then packaged into Streamlit and deployed into Heroku as a web application, link can be found [here](https://ddi-lewagon.herokuapp.com/) (*note: if loading for the first time, please allow ~30-60 seconds for the website to load*).

+For full details of this project, please click [here](https://github.com/marcustan-94/ddi)

 <h3 align="left">Languages and Tools:</h3>